 The harbor town of Morro Bay, California became a major training center for amphibious Naval invasions of South Pacific islands and the invasion of Normandy.
 More than 150,000 Allied troops landed along a 50-mile stretch of heavily fortified French coastline.

-*This show was originally broadcast in 2015 and is reposted in honor of Veterans Day 2017
+*This show was originally broadcast in 2015 and is reposted in honor of Memorial Day 2018

 You are invited to subscribe to the Lowell Thomas award-winning NPR Podcast travel show Journeys of Discovery with Tom Wilmer via: